ibexa/documentation-developer/docs/search/aggregation_reference/selectionterm_aggregation.md

 # SelectionTermAggregation

-The Field-based [SelectionTermAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-SelectionTermAggregation.html) aggregates search results by the value of the Selection Field.
+The field-based [SelectionTermAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-SelectionTermAggregation.html) aggregates search results by the value of the Selection field.

 ## Arguments